 \subsection{Cumulative distribution function transformation}

-For a time series of CDFs, it is important to scale the life-table death counts to sum to one.
-We describe the transformation in the following steps: \begin{asparaenum}[1)] \item Compute the empirical cumulative distribution function via the cumulative sum,
+For a time series of CDFs, it is essential to scale the life-table death counts so that they sum to one.
+We describe the transformation in the following steps: \begin{asparaenum}[1)] \item Compute the empirical cumulative distribution function by the cumulative sum,